 (R.C.
 Sproul, The Holiness of God, 116)

-As a result of their sinful rebellion, they brought a curse upon humanity and creation.
-The very things which they were to do to fulfill the dominion mandate were now going to be far more difficult and painful.
-Having kids would increase in pain, the marital relationship would struggle with conflict, working the cursed creation would be more difficult to cultivate fruitfulness, and eventually they would die (Gen. 3:16–19).
+As a result of their sinful rebellion, Adam and Eve brought a curse upon humanity and creation.
+The very things which they were to do to fulfill the dominion mandate were now going to be difficult and painful.
+Having kids would increase in pain, the marital relationship would struggle with conflict, the cursed creation would make it more difficult to cultivate fruitfulness, and eventually they would die (Gen. 3:16–19).
+The curse of sin fell on all aspects of life.

 Sin is the reason our world is broken.

-When we see the pain, devastation, conflict, turmoil, and corruption in the world—at root, it is all caused by sin.
+When we see the pain, devastation, conflict, turmoil, and corruption in the world—at root, it is all ultimately caused by sin; either directly or indirectly.

 What is sin?